Improved Approximation Algorithms and Hardness Results for Shortest Common Superstring with Reverse Complements

 For $u = s^+$ and $v = s^-$, we define $\bar{u} = v$ and $\bar{v} = u$.
 More generally, for any $u \in \tilde{S}$, we denote by $\bar{u}$ the oriented copy corresponding to the reverse complement.
 We also associate each $u \in \tilde{S}$ with a string $\op{str}(u)$, defined by

+We recall the standard reduction from cycle covers to perfect matchings.
+Given a directed graph, a cycle cover can be computed by reducing the problem to a perfect matching in a bipartite graph, where each vertex is split into an outgoing and an incoming copy.

-As in the standard reduction for cycle covers, each vertex $u \in \tilde{S}$ is split into two vertices $u_{\op{out}}$ and $u_{\op{in}}$, representing outgoing and incoming edges, respectively.
+As in this reduction, each vertex $u \in \tilde{S}$ is split into two vertices $u_{\op{out}}$ and $u_{\op{in}}$, representing outgoing and incoming edges, respectively.
 However, unlike the standard setting, we treat the two vertices $\{u, \bar{u}\}$ as a single cluster.

 Formally, we first define a bipartite graph $\tilde{G} = (V_{\op{out}}, V_{\op{in}}, \tilde{E}, w)$ constructed from the overlap graph $G_{\op{ov}}(S)$.
 The vertex sets are defined as

 The edge set $\tilde{E}$ is defined by